 Besides understanding why page speed is important, running a website speed test is also essential.
 GTmetrix is a popular speed optimization tool that gives valuable insight on how fast your site loads.

 After evaluating your website performance, here are some of the ways to speed your site up:

 - Remove unnecessary code – optimize your site’s code by removing any unnecessary characters, such as spaces between lines.

 - Set up a content delivery network (CDN) – a web hosting plan that offers a CDN option can improve website performance by replicating the static content across its data servers.

-- Enable browser caching – plugins and applications are available to help browsers cache files downloaded from your server.
+- Leverage browser caching – plugins and applications are available to help browsers cache files downloaded from your server.
 This action improves the page speed of websites with a lot of static pages.

 - Optimize your images – feature high-quality visuals that take less time to load.

 Don’t forget about your host – the web hosting plan plays a vital role in your website speed.
 Luckily, Hostinger users can test a better plan without any commitment.
 We especially recommend doing this when you want to handle large traffic spikes and import large amounts of data faster.

 All you have to do is activate the Plan Boosting feature from your hPanel and enjoy your new plan for free for 24 hours.

 Mobile devices currently generate around 54.4% of all global website traffic.
 A mobile-friendly website is one that is responsive on any device screen.
 Not only does mobile optimization help reach a wider audience, but it is also effective with Google’s mobile-first indexing.

 First, use Google’s Mobile-Friendly Test to check your website’s mobile-friendliness.

 Here are some mobile optimization tips to consider:

 - Implement clear navigation – the layout changes should not prevent mobile users from navigating the different web pages.
 For example, use a drop-down menu at the top of the website instead of links on the header.